PatrickMoraisN/Photobase/README.md

 <br />

 ---
+# :scroll: Rules

+- ### Photo upload
+  - It is not allowed to upload an empty file.
+  - It is not allowed to upload file with other extensions than these: `'image/jpeg', 'image/jpg', 'image/png'`.

+*warned by React Toastify*

+---
 # :monocle_face: About
 Project designed to practice React integration with Firebase Storage and Google OAuth / Theme Switch.